The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 ![ArtOfWar](/img/jobs/healers/scholar/Art_Of_War.png)
 **Art Of War**

 This is the spell for AOE DPS.
-It has a base potency of 160.This is better than Broil III if there are two or more targets.
+It has a base potency of 160.
+This is better than Broil III if there are two or more targets.
 It is instant, which gives you a little less than 2.5s to throw in things like Sacred Soil or Excogitation.
 Be wary of the MP cost associated with this though, as it adds up fairly quickly.

 ![Ruin2](/img/jobs/healers/scholar/Ruin2.png)
 **Ruin II**

 Ruin II is your primary tool for weaving.
 It is an instant cast GCD, which means that you can use it to weave oGCDs.
 Generally, this gets used if we are forced to do extended movement away from the boss, or if oGCD skills need to be used that don’t align with our DoT reapplication.
-Using this instead of a Broil III cast is an 90 potency loss, so ideally we only use it to weave if the oGCD weaved saves a GCD heal for us or our cohealer.
-If you are going to Ruin II for the sake of a healing oGCD, it is good to try to also weave an Energy Drain in that specific GCD as this helps negate some of DPS loss.
+Using this instead of a Broil III cast is a 90 potency loss, so ideally we only use it to weave if the oGCD weaved saves a GCD heal for us or our cohealer.
+If you are going to Ruin II for the sake of a healing oGCD, it is good to try to also weave an Energy Drain in that specific GCD as this helps negate some of the  DPS loss.

 ![Biolysis](/img/jobs/healers/scholar/Biolysis.png)
 **Biolysis**